 How easy is it to do business there?

-This is a wide ranging question that can cover all sorts of considerations from language and culture to legal systems and payments.
+This is a wide-ranging question that can cover all sorts of considerations, from language and culture to legal systems and payments.

 What are the costs?

-Outside the EU, customs duties and taxes will depend on the legislation in that country.
+To export goods or services to countries outside the EU, customs duties and taxes will depend on the legislation in that country.

 You may also need to apply for an export licence for certain goods including tools and electrical equipment.
-You can check if this applies to your business on the UK Government’s export control website.
+You can check if this applies to your business on the UK government’s export control website.
 Make sure you’re well informed before you start shipping.